thailyn/RimWorld-Diseases-Overhauled/README.md

 # General information

-This is an unofficial update of PhileasFogg mod which can be found on the [Ludeon Forums](url=https://ludeon.com/forums/index.php?topic=34214.msg349406)
+This is an unofficial update of PhileasFogg's mod which can be found on the [Ludeon Forums](url=https://ludeon.com/forums/index.php?topic=34214.msg349406)

 # New drugs